Kerzers/houseofwisdom/README.md

 1. Access the backend API endpoints for the House of Wisdom website by using the routes if you want to test locally.

 ## Contributors 🤝
-- [AHRA Ahlane](https://github.com/kerzers) - ahra.ahlame@gmail.com
+- [AHRA Ahlame](https://github.com/kerzers) - ahra.ahlame@gmail.com
 - [Linkedin](https://www.linkedin.com/in/ahlame-ahra-8a5b4695/)

 - [EL HAMRANI Omar](https://github.com/RyuzakiiL23) - elhamrani.omar23@gmail.com
 - [Linkedin](https://www.linkedin.com/in/omar-el-hamrani/)

-🎉 We are grateful to make it this far and bring our own Simple_Shell to life 😊!
+🎉 We are grateful to make it this far and bring our own House of wisdom website to life 😊!

 ## License 📜
 This project is licensed under the MIT License Copyright (c) 2023 Omar EL HAMRANI Ahlame AHRA.